kraflab/dsda-doom/prboom2/doc/mbf21.md

   - Jumps to a state if caller's target is in line-of-sight.
   - Args:
     - `state (uint)`: State to jump to
-  - Notes:
-    - This function only considers line-of-sight, i.e. independent of calling actor's facing direction.
+    - `fov (fixed)`: Field-of-view, relative to calling actor's angle, to check for target in.
+If zero, the check will occur in all directions.

 - **A_JumpIfTargetCloser(state, distance)**
   - Jumps to a state if caller's target is closer than the specified distance.